abcdabcd987/LLIRInterpreter/README.md

 ## Brief Introduction to VM

 - All registers are 32-bit integer register.
+- Functions do not share any register.
-- Will terminate when memory access violation or arithmetic error.
+- Will terminate if memory access violation occurs.
+- Will terminate if arithmetic error occurs.
+- Will terminate if you try to read a register that has no value.
+- Execution starts at `main` function.

 ## Instruction Set